 Hostal Palacio Luna

 This 3-star accommodation is one of the best-rated in Madrid.
-The cozy accommodation is located within walking distance from the famous Gran Vía and other sights of the city.
+The cozy establishment is within walking distance of the famous Gran Vía and other city sights.

 Check further information, prices, and availability of Hostal Palacio Luna